Hello and Thank You so much for helping support at BroadTree Forest School!

 Expect to get dirty, smell of smoke, and laugh.
 Be ready to interact differently with the children to how you may be used to.
 Get involved, and walk the tightrope of being an adult whilst being enthusiastic and involved, and joining the children on their level.
 Self limit so the children don’t feel inadequate next to your amazing creations, do headcounts, suggest silly games, check all children are engaged, and have an uplifting chat with the child who’s on their own.

 Most importantly, be the person you want them to be when they’re older.
 Be patient, fun and kind.
-Be positive, whole hearted and let your actions show them what a great adult looks like.
+Be positive, whole hearted and let your actions show them you’re on their side.

 Thanks so much for reading this.
 Please fill in the contact us form below so we have a record of this- we’d love to hear any questions or feedback you have!